The fundamental principles of modern web design

 User feedback : do your forms clearly indicate errors and validations?

-Logical path : is the visitor's journey to conversion clearly marked?
+Logical journey : is the visitor's path to conversion clearly signposted?

 UX is not a luxury.
-It is the invisible foundation that transforms a passive visitor into an active customer.
-And believe me, Google knows this.
-The algorithm heavily favours sites that offer an optimal user experience.
+It is the invisible foundation that turns a passive visitor into an active customer.
+And believe me, Google knows it.
+The algorithm massively favours sites that offer an optimal user experience.

 Responsive design and the mobile-first approach

 Brutal reality: the majority of your visitors discover you on mobile.
 Not on your beautiful 27-inch ultra-wide screen.
-On an iPhone in the subway, on an Android between two appointments.
+On an iPhone on the Tube, on an Android between appointments.

-Responsive design has not been optional for years, but be careful: not all responsiveness is created equal.
-There is a fundamental difference between adaptive design (which adjusts in increments according to screen size) and fluid design (which resizes continuously).
+Responsive design has not been optional for years, but beware: not all responsive designs are equal.
+There is a fundamental difference between an adaptive design (which adjusts in steps according to screen size) and a fluid design (which resizes continuously).

-And then there are touch targets.
+Then there are the touch targets.
 These touch areas must be large enough to be activated by a finger (minimum 44x44 pixels according to iOS recommendations).
 Because a button that is too small on mobile guarantees maximum frustration and immediate abandonment.

-The mobile-first approach goes even further: you design first for mobile, then progressively enhance for larger screens.
-It’s counterintuitive when you work all day on a large screen, but it’s the only method that ensures a consistent and performant experience across all devices.
+The mobile-first approach goes even further: you design for mobile first, then progressively enhance for larger screens.
+It is counter-intuitive when you work all day on a large screen, but it is the only method that guarantees a consistent and high-performing experience across all devices.

-Moreover, a poor mobile version is one of the fatal mistakes for your visibility.
-Google has been prioritising the mobile version of your site since 2019.
-A non-optimised mobile site is an invisible site in search results.
+In fact, a poor mobile version is one of the fatal mistakes for your visibility.
+Google has prioritised the mobile version of your site since 2019.
+A site not optimised for mobile is invisible in search results.

 Visual hierarchy and typography

 Imagine your design as a conductor.
 Each element must play its part at the right time, with the right intensity.
-The visual hierarchy orchestrates this symphony by guiding the visitor's eye exactly where you want it to go.
+Visual hierarchy conducts this symphony by guiding the visitor’s eye exactly where you want it to go.

-Contrast: a black element on a white background attracts the eye more than a grey on grey
+Contrast: a black element on a white background attracts the eye more than grey on grey

 Font weights: bold text naturally captures attention before regular text

-The trend of Big Type (massive typography) currently dominates modern web design.
-These imposing fonts create immediate visual impact and allow for optimal readability, even on mobile.
-But beware: poorly used large typography screams without saying anything.
-Well-integrated large typography whispers with authority.
+The Big Type trend (massive typography) currently dominates modern web design.
+These imposing typefaces create an immediate visual impact and enable optimal readability, even on mobile.
+But beware: a big typeface used badly shouts without saying anything.
+A big typeface well integrated whispers with authority.

 FAQ - Frequently asked questions about web design